Alharf42/Computational-Geometry-Program/README.md

 - Finding the **Smallest Enclosing Circle**

 # Main Features & Algorithms
-Convex Hull: Implemented using a QuickHull-like recursive algorithm
+Convex Hull: Implemented using a QuickHull recursive algorithm

-Triangulation: Implementing ear clipping algorithm
+Triangulation: Implemented via ear clipping algorithm

-Surface Area: Computed using as a sume of surface areas of triangualted triangles
+Surface Area: Computed using from a sum of surface areas of triangualted triangles

-Circle: Smallest enclosing circle computed from the convex hull using brute force naive approach
+Smallest encslosing Circle: computed from the convex hull using brute force naive approach

 # Future Improvements
 Handle collinear edge cases better in convex hull